GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 ### Using a Reranker

 1. Before we execute the reranker query to improve the relevance of your search results.
-We should understand the following important snippet of code for reranking. **DO NOT RUN THIS CODE.
+We should understand the following important snippet of code for reranking.
+    > [!alert]
+    **DO NOT RUN THIS CODE.
 THIS IS JUST FOR DEMONSTRATION**

     ```sql-nocopy
     SELECT elem.relevance::DOUBLE precision as relevance, elem.ordinality
             FROM json_payload,
                 LATERAL jsonb_array_elements(
                         azure_ml.invoke(
                             json_pairs,
                             deployment_name => 'reranker-deployment',
                             timeout_ms => 180000
                         )
                     ) WITH ORDINALITY AS elem(relevance)
             )
     ```

 1. This SQL snippet performs the following actions: